TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/IsaacJennings-Signoff-MasterControl.md

 However, if the micro-USB is used, the current only needs to reach 2A to properly power the controller.
 Therefore, it is recommended that the micro-USB is used to reduce the current draw on the power system.

+Data Synchronization between multiple microcontrollers will be achieved with the libraries provided on the Jetson Nano.
+Commands like stream.synchronize() will achieve the desired synchronization of data streams.

+To have enough storage for any navigation algorithm that is conceivable on the Jetson Nano, a 32 GB SD card will be purchased to ensure the proper amount of space is available for all applications.
 ## ROS Implementation and Testing

 ROS will be used; explain how; create a simulation; Using Arduino?